Skip to main content

 (L) What verification is needed for reported changes?

-Changes reported during the certification period shall be subject to the same verification procedures that apply at initial certification.
+Changes reported during the certification period are subject to the same verification procedures that apply at initial certification.

 Supplemental Information